projectcalico/calico/calico/getting-started/kubernetes/vpp/getting-started.md

 curl -o calico-vpp.yaml https://raw.githubusercontent.com/projectcalico/vpp-dataplane/{{page.vppbranch}}/yaml/generated/calico-vpp-nohuge.yaml
 ```

-Then configure these parameters in the `calico-vpp-config` ConfigMap in the yaml manifest.
+Then locate the `calico-vpp-config` ConfigMap in this yaml manifest and configure it as follows.

 **Required**

 * `vpp_dataplane_interface` is the primary interface that VPP will use.
-It must be the name of a Linux interface, configured with an address.
-The address configured on this interface must be the node address in Kubernetes (`kubectl get nodes -o wide`).
+It must be the name of a Linux interface, up and configured with an address.
+The address configured on this interface **must** be the node address in Kubernetes (`kubectl get nodes -o wide`).
 * `service_prefix` is the Kubernetes service CIDR.
 You can retrieve it by running:
 ````bash
 kubectl cluster-info dump | grep -m 1 service-cluster-ip-range